GryllsAddons/ShaguTweaks-mods/README.md

 ## Mods:

 ### basic-chat
-Creates non-configurable General, Combat Log and Loot & Spam chat boxes
+Creates General, Combat Log and Loot & Spam chat boxes and sets up channels.
+This will setup the chat on every login unless the mod is disabled.

 ### central-ui.lua
 Moves the unit frames, castbar, buffs and minimap into a more central layout